-PSD Requirements for CGTs (conditions AR2.6 - AR2.19)
+PSD Requirements for CGTs (conditions AR2.3 - AR2.17)

-Conditions AR2.6 - AR2.19 include applicable requirements from PSD Amendment 4 (PSD permit) applying to the CGTs.
-All requirements are in identical form as written in the PSD permit except for some reorganization and adding clarification of requirements for continuous emissions monitoring systems (CEMS) and continuous monitoring systems (CMS).
+Conditions AR2.3 - AR2.17 include applicable requirements from PSD Amendment 5 (PSD permit) applying to the CGTs.
+All requirements are in equivalent to the conditions as written in the PSD permit except for some reorganization and adding clarification of requirements for continuous emissions monitoring systems (CEMS) and continuous monitoring systems (CMS).

-Clarification of requirements for CEMS and CMS was necessary for two reasons:
+Clarification of requirements for CEMS and CMS was necessary for two reasons: The CGTs are subject to multiple standards for the same pollutant from different regulations, each which have their own unique CEMS and CMS requirements.
+As a result, there are redundancies in CEMS and CEM requirements and some apparent conflicting requirements that needed to be resolved and harmonized in the AOP.

-- 1. The CGTs are subject to multiple standards for the same pollutant from different regulations, each which have their own unique CEMS and CMS requirements.
-As a result, there are redundancies in CEMS and CEM requirements and some apparent conflicting requirements that needed to be resolved and harmonized in the AOP. - 2.
 The PSD permit incorporates by reference federal performance standards and quality assurance procedures for CEMS and CMS, which are general and cover all possible scenarios and fuel types for affected facilities.
 As a result, requirements applying specifically to GHEC are difficult to identify due to the sheer volume of inapplicable provisions within the referenced federal standards.
-For example, the adopted requirements for NOx monitoring under 40 CFR Part 75 spans well over 300 pages of CFR and itself references several other equally extensive sections of the CFR.
+For example, the adopted requirements for NO_x monitoring under 40 CFR Part 75 spans well over 300 pages of CFR and itself references several other equally extensive sections of the CFR.

-Because of this, requirements for CEMS and CMS at GHEC are adopted by reference in the permit.
+Because of this, requirements for CEMS and CMS in general rely heavily on adopting the federal requirements by reference in the permit.